The Cost of AI in Healthcare: Crucial Factors to Evaluate

 Final Thoughts: Is AI in Healthcare Worth the Investment?

-If you’ve budgeted for both development and post-launch maintenance,
+If you’ve planned for both development and long-term upkeep…

-…then AI becomes a cost optimizer, not just a cost center.
+…then AI becomes a cost saver, not a cost burden.

-Most failed AI projects in healthcare don’t flop because the tech is bad.
-They fail because the cost structure wasn’t planned end-to-end.
-Due diligence is everything.
+Most AI projects in healthcare don’t fail because of the technology.
+They fail because the financial plan wasn’t thought through from start to finish.

 If you evaluate it the right way—absolutely.